daniel-isidro/hot_n_pop_song_machine/README.md

 Finally we **pickled** this XGBoost model and we used it on the Python script of the front-end web app.

-# Conclusions

-Although accurately forecasting what songs will appear on future hit lists can be difficult, as it involves many factors not related to the songs themselves (promotion budget, artist discoverability, external economic factors), the fairly good metrics we obtained on the final models in this project show that **predicting** whether a new song has the **audio traits** to potentially become a success is a task that can be accomplished thanks to Machine Learning.

-Different **optimistic and pessimistic models** can be applied, depending on business needs.

-**Web scraping, APIs and ML models** can be essential tools to perform studies on any industry (music business in this case).

-Creating **interactive apps** as a way to deploy  ML models may be a fun and simple way for the final user to get inside knowledge on any Data Science project.

 # Front-end

 The Github repository of the **front-end web app** of the project, that uses the **Streamlit** app framework and web hosting on **Heroku**, can be found **[here](https://github.com/daniel-isidro/heroku_hot_n_pop)**.
 Please visit this repository for further explanation.